langloisga/ReportingWCAG2/README.md

 * **ColorZilla** https://addons.mozilla.org/en-US/firefox/addon/colorzilla/
 * **WCAG Contrast Checker** https://addons.mozilla.org/en-US/firefox/addon/wcag-contrast-checker/

+## Background

+The Secretary of the Treasury Board announced in January 2010 that the existing CLF 2.0 Standards would be replaced by three new standards: the Standard on Web Accessibility, the Standard on Web Usability, and the Standard on Web Interoperability.
+This announcement signalled that the Government of Canada would move towards adopting WCAG 2.0 - the most current internationally recognized guidelines on Web accessibility.

 **GOVERNMENT OF CANADA Web Standards and Guidance**
 * *Standard on Web Accessibility* (http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=23601&section=text)